vlongle/learning-hive/results.md

 - do demand transfer

+- fix the recv modular CIFAR-100. why is the replay buffer changes after each call.

 ## Other tricks
 - increase the no. of samples for datasets like MNIST variants can actually make the diff between modular and monolithic more drastic due to mono overfitting
     - drawback: don't add as much modules -> harm the modmod stuff.